 So, you’ve decided to relocate to Costa Rica’s tropical paradise.

 Many people from all over the world choose to move to the breathtakingly beautiful country located in Central America.
-Did you know that roughly 2.5 million tourists and visitors visit Costa Rica each year?
-And about 50,000 North American expats and retirees now live there permanently.
+Did you know that roughly 2.5 million tourists and visitors visit Costa Rica annually?
+And about 120,000 North American expats and retirees now live there permanently.

 Whether you’re a retiree, surfer, nature enthusiast, have a young family, or want to live a simpler, sunnier life by the beach, Costa Ricans (the “Ticos”) will welcome you with open arms.

-Let’s be clear about something important; in reality, a new life in Costa Rica is not “perfect.”
-This is the case for expats, retirees, and its citizens.
-We will share some practical information and honest advice that will help you before you move to Costa Rica.
+Let’s be clear about something important; a new life in Costa Rica is not “perfect.”
+This is the case for expats, retirees, and citizens.
+We will share some practical information and honest advice to help you before moving to Costa Rica.

 Where to live in Costa Rica